 Adopt good posture when walking

-To maintain correct posture when walking, keep your head up, shoulders back, and abs engaged.
-Proper walking reduces the risk of pain and injury, especially if you walk for long periods of time.
+To maintain proper posture while walking, keep your head up, shoulders back, and core engaged.
+Proper walking reduces the risk of pain and injury, especially if you walk for long periods.

 Strengthen your core muscles

-Strong core muscles help support your posture better, so consider including core strengthening exercises, like planks and crunches, in your workout routine to improve your body alignment and reduce back pain.
+Strong core muscles help support your posture better.
+So consider including core-strengthening exercises, such as planks and crunches, in your workout routine to improve your body alignment and reduce back pain.

 Stretch regularly